 Advertisement

 RecipeTin Eats Chocolate Chip Cookies with Nagi and Dozer insetPhotography: Rob Palmer (inset) / Nagi Maehashi for RecipeTin Eats

 We’re big fans of RecipeTin Eats in my house.
-My husband has even told me that if I ever get the chance to do a photo shoot with Nagi Maehashi, I must get her autograph for him.
-So when she unveiled the new RecipeTin Eats chocolate chip cookies last weekend – enticingly named ‘Chocolate Chip Cookies Of My Dreams’ – I dropped everything to make them.
+My husband has even told me that if I ever get the chance to do a photo shoot with Nagi Maehashi for work, I must get her autograph for him.
+So when she unveiled the new RecipeTin Eats chocolate chip cookies in March 2025 – enticingly named The ‘Chocolate Chip Cookies Of My Dreams’ – I dropped everything to make them.

+Advertisement